 In many regards Iceland was a time capsule for hundreds of years, but still with some outside influence, but not nearly as much as in the rest of Scandinavia.

 The Icelandic language is also far closer to Old Norse which is the language that the Vikings spoke.
-It can be a struggle for the Danes, Norwegians, and the Swedes to read through some of the old sagas in Old Norse, a struggle that the Icelanders do not have to the same extent.
+It can be a struggle for the Danes, Norwegians, and Swedes to read through some of the old sagas in Old Norse, a struggle that the Icelanders do not have to the same extent.
 We can read many of the words, and we can form an understanding of the text, but not in the same way as someone from Iceland.

 So it is the Icelanders we have to thank for preserving a lot of our Viking history.
-But the Danes, Norwegians, and Swedes do also have a lot to put on the table, but not in the form of sagas, but in the form of archaeological findings, such as runestones, jewelry, ships, and buildings.
+But the Danes, Norwegians, and Swedes do also have a lot to put on the table, not in the form of sagas, but in the form of archaeological findings, such as runestones, jewelry, ships, and buildings.
 The Danes can also throw the book History of the Danes (Gesta Danorum) by Saxo Grammaticus on the table, but texts from the Viking Age are very scarce outside of Iceland.

-While the Norse sagas were written down hundreds of years after the Viking Age ended, we do still to this day find evidence of its authenticity, for instance on runestones and jewelry dug up by our skilled archeologists, who I would like to send my gratitude for preserving history.
+While the Norse sagas were written down hundreds of years after the Viking Age ended, we do still to this day find evidence of their authenticity, for instance on runestones and jewelry dug up by our skilled archeologists, who I would like to send my gratitude for preserving history.
 So there are many references to the sagas in the form of objects, names of places, and traditions, which are important pieces to the puzzle.

 However, since the earliest description and depiction of the Vegvisir symbol is on page 60 in the Huld manuscript from 1860, I am inclined to think that it was the author who most likely created this symbol based on the design of other symbols.
 The lack of earlier sources just fills me with wandering thoughts and makes this symbol feel very strange and mystical.